dltj/dltj-blog/content/2022-01-06-issue-79-educause-tech-social-media-regulation-apollo-11-at-50.md

 {: #educause-2022-top-10}

 {{ thursday_threads_quote(href="https://er.educause.edu/articles/2021/11/top-10-it-issues-2022-the-higher-education-we-deserve",
- blockquote='The EDUCAUSE 2022 Top 10 IT Issues take an optimistic view of how technology can help make the higher education we deserve—through a shared transformational vision and strategy for the institution, a recognition of the need to place students’ success at the center, and a sustainable business model that has redefined 'the campus.'', versiondate="2021-11-12", versionurl="https://web.archive.org/20211127031010/https://er.educause.edu/articles/2021/11/top-10-it-issues-2022-the-higher-education-we-deserve", title="",
+ blockquote='The EDUCAUSE 2022 Top 10 IT Issues take an optimistic view of how technology can help make the higher education we deserve—through a shared transformational vision and strategy for the institution, a recognition of the need to place students’ success at the center, and a sustainable business model that has redefined &lsquo;the campus.&rsquo;', versiondate="2021-11-12", versionurl="https://web.archive.org/20211127031010/https://er.educause.edu/articles/2021/11/top-10-it-issues-2022-the-higher-education-we-deserve", title="",